Death to Cluster Models; Long Live Context Encoders

 1.2: Initial Thoughts#

 Notice that the patient outcomes seem noisy, but there is no noise in the sample generation.
-The variance of patient responses is due to meaningful variation in each patient’s model parameters.
-We never observe true parameters in real life, so it’s easy to attribute variation to meaningless noise.
+The variability among patient responses is due to meaningful variation in each patient’s treatment effects, based on their risk factors.
+We never observe true models (treatment effects) in real life, so it’s easy to attribute variation to meaningless noise.
 Here, we won’t have that luxury: we’ll compare all of our estimates against the true parameters to see how different estimators can generalize over the whole space.

-Let’s say our dataset only contains highly localized populations of samples but we need to generalize to a much broader population.
-Below, we visualize the observed and unobserved populations, and pick two patients of interest to see how different methods generalize near observed populations and far away from observed populations.
+Let’s say our data only contains highly localized populations, i.e. there’s only a few hospitals involved in our study, each with non-representative patient populations, but we need to generalize to a much broader population.
+Below, we visualize the sampled vs. entire population, and pick two patients of interest (Jerry and Terry) that aren’t in our observed population.
+Let’s see how different methods generalize to our various populations and patients of interest

 # Plot the observed and unobserved samples